PeptoneLtd/ADOPT/README.md

 Where:
 * `-s` defines the **training strategies** defined below
+* `-m` defines the pre-trained model we want to use.
+We suggest you use the `esm-1b` model.
 * `-f` defines the FASTA file containing the proteins for which you want to compute the intrinsic disorder
-* `-m` defines the residue level representation of the pre-trained models we want to use.
-We suggest you use the `esm-1b` model.
 * `-r` defines the path where you've already saved the residue level representations
 * `-p` defines the path where you want the Z scores to be saved